youlinchen/TCCA/README.md

 # Tensor Canonical Correlation Analysis

-The code that accompanies the paper "Tensor Canonical Correlation Analysis" by Chen, Kolar and Tsay.
+The code that accompanies the paper "Tensor Canonical Correlation Analysis withConvergence and Statistical Guarantees" by Chen, Kolar and Tsay.
 https://arxiv.org/abs/1906.05358